leoheuler/flashtensors/README.md

 The result: An inference engine that scales by users not by model.

-- Host hundreds of models in a single device, and hotswap them on demand with low to none effect on user experience.
+- Host hundreds of models in a single device, and hot-swap them on demand with low to none effect on user experience.
 - Run Agentic workflows on constrained devices (like robots, wearables, etc)

 ---